ab12a/Ecommerce-batch-pipeline/README.md

 6. Events are written to a JSON file.
 7. Events are stored in PostgreSQL.
 8. Spark performs analytical aggregations.
-9. Apache Airflow orchestrates the workflow.
+9. Apache Airflow is available for workflow orchestration.

 ---